Configure an external Open Authorization 2.0 authorization server

 The Splunk platform has its own default authentication configuration, known as native authentication.
 When you configure a Splunk platform instance with native authentication, users can log into the instance and, depending on the user and the roles that the user holds, they have access to the data that you, as the Splunk administrator, provide to them through those roles.

 A growing number of use cases prevent use of this basic form of authentication.
-OAuth 2.0 lets administrators share access to resources without having to provide local credentials to external consumers of those resources.
-This lets all authorization happen on the IdP, from the client application that you define on the IdP.
+OAuth 2.0 provides a secure authorization method that lets administrators share access to resources without having to provide local credentials to external consumers of those resources.
+The Splunk platform leverages your OAuth server as the authentication and authorization source, which lets all authorization happen there from the client application identity that you define and manage.

 In the case of the Splunk platform, configuring OAuth 2.0 support consists of several steps:

-Resource owners first configure and register a client application on their external IdP which the IdP uses to connect to the Splunk platform with a designated client ID and secret.
+1. Resource owners first configure and register a client application on their OAuth server, which they use to connect to the Splunk platform.

-They then provide an OIDC server on the Splunk platform through an OAuth 2.0 configuration.
+2. They then register the OIDC server on the Splunk platform through an OAuth 2.0 configuration.

-After that, they map groups on the IdP to roles on the Splunk platform instance that hosts the OIDC server.
+3. After that, they map client groups from the OIDC server to roles on the Splunk platform instance.

-After you set up the OIDC server on the Splunk platform instance:
+After you register the OIDC server on the Splunk platform instance:

-The client application authenticates against the IdP using its client credentials and receives a token from the IdP.
+1. The client application authenticates against the OAuth server using its client credentials and receives an OAuth access token.

-Further REST API calls from the client application use the Splunk token for authentication, accessing Splunk data that is available to them through the group-to-role mappings that you made when you set up the OIDC.
+3. Further REST API calls from the client application use the Splunk token for authentication, accessing Splunk data that is available to it through the group-to-role mappings that you made when you set up the OIDC connection.
 The client application on the IdP never uses Splunk credentials to access the Splunk platform instance.

 Define an OAuth 2.0 external application server